• Skip to primary navigation

 Empire biscuits pin image.

-The perfect bake for Afternoon Tea or a sweet after-school snack, these easy Empire biscuits are an absolute dream to make!
+Perfect for afternoon tea or a sweet after-school snack, these easy Empire Biscuits are a lot of fun to make!

 Buttery vanilla biscuits are sandwiched together with sweet raspberry jam, decorated with a simple white icing glaze, and finished with a halved glacé cherry!
 They are truly irresistible, and ever so moreish!